 The Oldest Hotel In Hawaii Is Also One Of The Most Haunted Places You’ll Ever Sleep

-Royal Hawaiian by more than 25 years.
+There are countless incredible hotels and resorts found across the Hawaiian Islands — especially in Waikiki — but today we’re taking a look at Hawaii’s oldest hotel.
+The Moana Surfrider, which opened in 1901, was the first luxury property along Waikiki Beach, beating the Royal Hawaiian by more than 25 years.
 The historic hotel is often referred to as “The First Lady of Waikiki,” and while it is undoubtedly the embodiment of old Hawaiian elegance, it is also rumored to be haunted.
 So haunted, in fact, that it was featured in the Forbes article, “America’s 25 Most Haunted Hotels.”

 Click here for more information about the magnificent Moana Surfrider, which is located at 2365 Kalakaua Ave., Honolulu, HI.

+The Moana Surfrider isn’t the only Hawaiian hotel rumored to be haunted.
 Click here to discover nine hotels where you might spot a ghost during your stay.

 With more than 10 years of experience as a professional writer, Megan holds a degree in Mass Media from her home state of Minnesota.
 After college, she chose to trade in her winter boots for slippahs and moved to the beautiful island of Oahu, where she has been living for more than five years.
 She lives on the west side but is constantly taking mini-road trips across the island and visits the neighboring islands whenever she can getaway.
 She loves hiking, snorkeling, locally-grown coffee, and finding the best acai bowl on Oahu.

 Thank you!
 You'll receive your first newsletter soon!